-Steps in minimizing bacteria in colostrum
+Let's review eight steps in minimizing bacteria in colostrum

 - Step 1.
-Clean teats in the parlor.
+Clean teats in the parlor when collecting colostrum.
 I recommend a two-step procedure.
 After brushing away loose debris, predip each teat.
 Wipe with a clean towel.
 Predip the teats again.
 Wait 30 seconds.
 Wipe with a clean towel being certain to scrub the ends of each teat.
 Why the second step?
-Especially to remove the accumulated manure in the depression that is often found on teat ends around the teat opening.
-Remember, that when the milker claw comes off no matter how poor a job is done in preparation all the teat ends will be very clean. - Step 2.
+Especially to remove the accumulated manure in the depression that is often found on teat ends around the teat opening. - Step 2.
 Clean milker buckets including lids, valves and gaskets.
-This means that each time the bucket is used it is: - A. Rinsed with lukewarm water, - B. Brushed with hot chlorinated detergent solution, - C. Rinsed with an acid solution, and - D. Set up to dry.
+This means that each time the bucket is used we follow this procedure: - A. Rinsed with lukewarm water, - B. Brushed with hot chlorinated detergent solution, - C. Rinsed with an acid solution, and - D. Set up to dry.

-If you want to take an extra step, rinse the bucket with a very hot strong chlorine solution just before use.
+If you want to take an extra step, rinse the bucket with a warm strong chlorine solution just before use.
+Click HERE for this protocol - one page just right to print and put in the milk house.

 - Step 3.
 Clean pails into which to pour colostrum as it is harvested.
-Just like the milker buckets, these containers have been cleaned after every use and sanitized just before this use. - Step 4.
-If milker buckets of pails are in the parlor, clean covers are used for every bucket before, during and after use.
-Think of these covers as "poop" barriers.
+Just like the milker buckets, these containers need to be cleaned after every use and sanitized just before this use. - Step 4.
+If milker buckets or pails are in the parlor, clean covers are used for every bucket before, during and after use.
+These covers act as "poop" barriers.
 Think of one Excedrin® tablet.
-That small a volume of feces can add up to 10,000,000 bacteria to colostrum. - Step 5.
+That small a volume of adult cow feces can add up to 10,000,000 bacteria to colostrum. - Step 5.
 Prompt feeding of fresh colostrum.
 Our goal is to feed colostrum within one-half hour after collecting it.
 Why one-half hour?
 Why not one or two hours?
 To start with, most of the bacteria about which we are concerned will not start multiplying immediately.
 They have been introduced to a new growth medium, colostrum.
 It takes a while for them to get organized in order to grow.
 This period, a lag phase, is roughly one-half hour.
 If we can get the colostrum fed before that time is up we will not feed any more bacteria than the initial inoculation [By the way, "inoculation" refers to accidental contamination, not a deliberate effort to introduce bacteria into the colostrum.]

-The reason we do not want to wait for one, two or more hours is that the bacteria most closely associated with calf diarrhea, coliforms, multiply rapidly.
-Doubling every twenty minutes at 95° (35°C), an initial contamination of only 5,000 cfu/ml can blossom into 320,000 in just two hours.
+The reason we do not want to wait for one, two or more hours between collecting and feeding is that the bacteria most closely associated with calf diarrhea, coliforms, multiply rapidly.
+Doubling every twenty minutes at 95° (35°C), an initial contamination of only 5,000 colony forming units/milliliter (cfu/ml) can blossom into 320,000 in just two hours.
 Clearly, feeding sooner is better than later.

 Step 6.
 Prompt cooling of colostrum if it is to be stored.
 As with feeding, our time threshold is one-half hour.
 Our goal is to get the colostrum chilled to 60° (16°C) in the first 30 minutes after collection.
+Now it is ready to go into either the refrigerator or freezer.

-Once the colostrum has chilled the time needed for the next doubling (generation time) has changed from 20 minutes at 95 degrees to 150 minutes at 60 degrees.
+Once the colostrum has chilled to $60^{\circ}$ the time needed for the next doubling (generation time) has changed from 20 minutes at $95^{\circ}$ to 150 minutes at $60^{\circ}$ .
 For stored colostrum effective chilling is the key to a bacterial control procedure that works.
+Click HERE for more on chilling colostrum.